m2studio/DogFinderApi/README.md

 - `phone` the customer phone number
 - `dog_id` generated dog id
 - `location` the lat, long coordination where the dog lost
+- `reward` the reward for a person who found the dog
+- `note` a note to identify the lost dog easier

 **Return**
 List of match dogs from found list.
 It can return empty list if there is no match dog at all.